 PHP XML extension (for Blog API, Drupal, and Ping modules).
 This extension is enabled by default in a standard PHP installation; the Windows version of PHP has built-in support for this extension.
 Enabling the XML extension also enables PHP DOM.
 DOM is now a systems requirement.

 An image library for PHP such as the GD library is needed for image manipulation (resizing user pictures, image and imagecache modules).
 GD is included with PHP 4.3 and higher and usually enabled by default.
+GD is a required extension in Drupal 7 and later.
 ImageMagick is also supported for basic image manipulations in Drupal core but there is much less support from contributed modules.

 If you have administrator rights on a Debian/Ubuntu server, and GD is not already available (see your phpinfo) it can usually be installed by running the following command: